matthewkohlhaas/GTThriftShopUI/README.md

 ### Troubleshooting

 When running the app, you may encounter the error message, "Error: Cannot find module."
 Make sure to install all necessary dependencies by opening a terminal in the main project directory and running "npm install."
-If the problem persists, delete the folder, "Node Modules," if it exists and try again.
+If the problem persists, delete the folder "Node Modules" if it exists and try again.